valiantlynx/urara/urara/bash-scripting-basics-automate-tasks-terminal/+page.svelte.md

 tags: ['Bash scripting', 'Automation', 'Terminal']
 image: '/bash-scripting-basics-automate-tasks-terminal/image.png'
 alt: 'Bash Scripting Basics; How to Automate Tasks in the Terminal'
+summary: If you're a terminal user, you know how tedious it can be to manually execute the same commands repeatedly.
+But what if I told you there's a way to automate these tasks and free up your time for more important things?
+Welcome to the exciting world of bash scripting!

 ---

 ## Headings